 Problems with ranking profiles:

 URBN Search started rolling out in August 2019.
 Early reports showed steady performance and slightly higher lift in Average Order Value for search result browsers.
+Even though I had to recreate the design artifacts, we could repurpose existing interaction patterns and design experiences that worked well with the web producers' mental model.

 Search Exits reported to be down